In-Clinic Abortion Procedure

 In-clinic abortions are offered up to 20 weeks after the start of your last menstrual period.

-If you desire sedation to help make the procedure more comfortable, you MUST have a support person to help you get home safely.
+If you desire sedation to help make the procedure more comfortable, you MUST have a way to get home safely and may not drive yourself.
+We recommend a support person to help you get home.
 Sedation through an IV will automatically be administered to any patients with pregnancies measuring 14-20 weeks.
-All patients receiving sedation must have a support person who can accompany them home.
-Patients receiving sedation cannot drive or go home in a taxi or rideshare.
+All patients receiving sedation should have a support person who can accompany them home.
+Patients receiving sedation cannot drive themselves home under any circumstance.

 Note:

-- If you plan to have sedation and are over 18 weeks pregnant, please do not eat or drink clear liquids for 2 hours before your appointment.
+• If you are over 18 weeks pregnant, please do not eat or drink clear liquids for 2 hours before your appointment.
 Patients under 18 weeks pregnant can have a light meal before their appointment.

-- Please do not bring children with you to the health center.
+• Please do not bring children with you to the health center.
 You will be busy throughout your procedure and it is unsafe for them to be left unattended in a medical setting.
-Please arrange for 4-6 hours of childcare.
-If it is difficult for you to access childcare, and your last menstrual period was less than 9 weeks ago, you may consider our at-home medication abortion option.
+Please arrange for 4-6 hours of childcare (6-8 hours if you are over 17 weeks).
+If it is difficult for you to access childcare, and your last menstrual period was less than 10 weeks and 6 days ago, you may consider our at-home medication abortion option.

 When you come to the health center

-- Please expect to be in our office for 4 to 6 hours.
+• Please expect to be in our office for 4-6 hours (6-8 hours if you are 17 weeks or over).
 There will be many steps in your visit, and more time may be needed.
+Time in the recovery room after the procedure is typically 15-30 minutes.

 During your visit, you may be given the following:

-- a conversation with the health care provider about your health history
+• a conversation with the health care provider about your health history and what to expect

 We'll ask for payment when you come in for the procedure.
 We only accept cash, Visa, MasterCard, Discover, and American Express.
 We do not accept checks.